giorgosgiapis/NormalizedALS/README.md

 - There is no need to download the dataset.
 When specifying the `--size` argument, the code will automatically download the appropriate dataset and move it to HDFS (if it is not already there).
 This is taken care of by the scripts `download_data.sh` and `move_data_to_hdfs.sh`.
 - You may need to increase your stack size to avoid a `StackOverflowError`.
-To do this, run `ulimit -s unlimited` in the terminal before running the code.
+To do this locally, run `ulimit -s unlimited`.
+When running on the cluster, add `--conf "spark.executor.extraJavaOptions=-Xss10000000m"` argument in the `spark-submit` command to ensure that the stack size of the worker nodes is big enough for the code to run without causing a `StackOverflowError`.